handpoint/handpoint.github.io/index.md

       description: "Win software partners with Handpoint APIs for native apps and web POS.
 From SMBs to enterprise retailers to field service agents, merchants are looking for secure, innovative mobile payment solutions to take payments wherever they interact with customers.
 We'll support their payment integrations.
 You won't need to certify them AND you'll get the tools you need to support your new integrated merchants."
       buttontxt: Handpoint APIs
       buttonlink: "/acquirers#payment-apis"
-    - title: Unified Intelligence
+    - title: Mobile extensions
       id: "mobileextensions"
       ariacontrol: settings
       image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/HiPro_and_Sled.png
       description: "Handpoint delivers the mobile retail experience your merchants want.
 Offer your merchants integraged mobile solutions for high-touch retail, line-busting, and large format retail.
 And with our omni-enabled terminals, merchants can deliver the future of unified commerce."
       buttontxt: HiPro
       buttonlink: "/acquirers#m-extensions"
-    - title: Custom Flows
+    - title: Omni-enabled
       id: "omnienabled"
       ariacontrol: settings
       image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/OmniEnabled_HiLite.png